13 November -

 users to stop providing sensitive data on GPS

-satellite whereabouts - in .
+satellite whereabouts - in Federal

-GPS shows than previously thought.
+Monument taller than previously thought.

-DoD to add to protect GPS systems from enemy attack.
+signals to protect GPS systems from enemy attack.